mendix/MxPushNotifications/README.md

 Click on the menu option credentials, located on the left hand side under the API Manager section.
 <img src="assets/images/gcm-step4.png"/>

 Click on the `Create credentials` button.
-You'll want to choose an API key of type `Server`.
+You would want to choose an API key of type `Server`.

 <img src="assets/images/gcm-step4b.png"/>